A Complete Guidelines Explaining Goods and Services Tax

 Part 3: Destination based consumption tax

-The tax levied on goods and services will be added to the revenue of the place where it will be consumed.
+The tax levied on goods and services accrues to the revenue of the place where they are consumed.

-For instance, if a seller of Haryana sells a good or service to a seller of Uttar Pradesh, then the tax will be credited to UP Government along with Central Government.
+For instance, if a seller of Haryana sells a good or service to a buyer in Uttar Pradesh, the tax is credited to the UP government along with the central government.

-Any Existing taxpayers enrolled under Central Excise, Customs, Service Tax, VAT and Sales Tax are required to get enrolled with GST system.
+The taxpayers who were earlier enrolled under Central Excise, Customs, Service Tax, VAT and Sales Tax were migrated to GST in 2017.
+Today, all registrations are made directly under GST.

-Documents required to get registered under GST system are:
+Documents required to get registered under the GST system are:

 -